-Follow these 7 steps to ensure that your Gmail account is no longer at risk of being compromised.
+Follow these 7 steps to ensure that your Gmail security is top-notch and you are no longer at risk of being compromised.

-It might sound annoying and probably will be the first few times but it’s certainly better than having your Gmail account hacked.
+It might sound annoying and probably will be the first few times, but it’s certainly the best way to have foolproof Gmail security and not be worried about having your Gmail account hacked.

 But fortunately you can protect your email privacy by using Gmelius.

-Gmelius offers a feature that let’s you detect and block email trackers within your Gmail account.
-Learn more.
+Gmelius offers a feature that lets you detect and block email trackers within your Gmail account.
+Learn more here.

 To review your account, click on the link ‘Details’ located on the right hand side of the footer of your mailbox.